Fergie1987/Learning-JavaScript-DesktopApplication/README.md

 cd Learning-JavaScript-DesktopApplication

+To install the node packages use the command: npm install

+Global electron Installation: npm install -g electron-prebuilt

+Note: For global Linux installations, ensure the user has permission to update the node_modules folder, example command: sudo chown -R $USER "directory"

 Open a command prompt window and start the server: node app.js

 Open new command prompt windows and cd in to Learning-JavaScript-DesktopApplication to run new instances of the desktop application.
 The command to create each desktop application instance is: npm start

 Note: Create more than 1 instance of the application to use the live code sharing functionality.

+Note for Linux operating systems, if the application does not launch, within the package.json file on the "start" line, please add --disable-gpu after electron . ("start": "electron . --disable-gpu")
 ```
 # Learning JavaScript Desktop Application Description